We celebrate the 10th anniversary of [at] - Alexander Thamm in 2022.

 Rank 10 Black Mirror (IMDb Rating: 8.8/10)

 Even though Black Mirror is more of a collection of short films, the series should not be missing from this list.
 In an abstruse dystopian future, various types of AI are used, from a social assessment of citizens based on data science to humanoid robots that imitate deceased persons.
 In the series, for example, a chatbot is created that analyses a user's past activities on social networks so that other users can communicate with them - even though they are already deceased.
-While this sounds like science fiction at first, it is entirely possible today.
-Current chatbots analyse questions and answers from users in order to be able to answer similar questions themselves.
+While this sounds like science fiction at first, it is certainly possible today.
+Current Chatbots analyse questions and answers from users in order to be able to answer similar questions themselves.
 In this way, they imitate the user, similar to the series Black Mirror.

 Rank 9 The Terminator (IMDb Rating: 8.1/10)